nexys-system/core/README.md

 Nexys typescript web framework (built on top of Koa and Nexys System SDK)

-to

 ## Setup

 ### App init

-see `/server` for example implementation
+see `/server` for example implementation or https://github.com/nexys-system/server-boilerplate

 ### Cache Initialization